YonatanShaked/python-live-face-3D-position-tracker/README.md

     - Press 'q' to quit the application.
     - Press 'd' to toggle debug mode (showing face detection and landmarks).
     - Press 'l' to toggle low-pass filtering for smoother object tracking.
-    - Press '1', '2', or '3' to switch between different 3D objects (glasses, hats, head).
+    - Press '1', '2', or '3' to switch between different 3D objects (glasses, hat, head).

 ## License